European mantis: Larval development

 The intervals of oviposition after copulating depend on the food intake and the overall physical fitness of the female.
 On average, 11 days are needed for the female to form and deposit an ootheca, which contains around 100 to 200 eggs.
 Copulation usually takes place in September or October, but the eggs overwinter and the larva do not hatch until the following spring.
 Hatching is strongly influenced by environmental conditions such as temperature (at least 17 °C) and humidity.
 Females prefer to deposit their eggs on solid substrates at warm and sunny sites.
 Most eggs from one ootheca hatch at the same time along the entire convex site, as worm-like prelarvae (L1).
 The hatchings always occur in the morning.

 The L1 just exists for a very short time; the first moult happens on or very close to the ootheca.
 The now-emerging nymphs already look a lot like the adults, but are maybe a tenth of their size.
 Very few animals (about 10%) survive this first instar stage due to lack of appropriately sized food, low temperatures, or insufficient humidity.

 The L2–L6 stages generally last about 14 days each.
 During this time, a growth around 6 mm per stadium can be observed.
 Each stadium is completed with a moult.
 The L7 develops a more compact shape.
 Wing pads become visible.
 L7 and L8 show the same growth rate and duration as the previous stadia.
 After the next moult, the adult animal emerges.
 It now has wings and is fully developed.
 While more than eight moults have never been observed in M. religiosa, females usually need one more moult than males under similar circumstances.

 Closely related mantids have been reported to be larger than M. religiosa and require more moults (9–11).
 The fact that females need a longer time to develop and more moults might be due to the difference in size.

 Sexual cannibalism

-The phenomenon that conspecifics are attacked and eaten after, during, and sometimes even before copulation is called sexual cannibalism.
+The phenomenon that conspecifics are attacked and eaten after, during, and even before copulation is called sexual cannibalism.
 Many examples are known in various groups of invertebrates, including the mantids.
 Some speculations exist about the benefits of this behaviour, but its causes are not fully understood yet.

 For quite some time, the belief that sexual cannibalism in M. religiosa only occurred in captivity was widespread.
 It was believed to be an artefact of improper animal keeping (too little food or space).
 In 1992, however, the cannibalising behaviour of female M. religiosa was observed in a field study.
 Lawrence compared the percentage of cannibalism in natural and manipulated (males and females were put close together in the field) pairings and found rates of 31% and 24%.